State or Federal Programs Offering Grants and Low Interest Loans for Well Construction, Repair, and Sealing

 Financial assistance through low interest loans and grants is available for well construction, repair, and sealing from a variety of programs.
 These programs are offered through local lenders to homeowners depending on their income level and whether they live in rural or urban areas.
 The following is a list of loan and grant programs available for well sealing.

 This program offers loans and grants for well construction, repair, and sealing.
 The Rural Development office of the U.S. Department of Agriculture administers this program.
 The program is for very low income families who live in a rural area or a community with a population of 25,000 or less.
 The family income cannot exceed 50 percent of the median county income.
 Individuals who are 62 years of age or older may qualify for a grant or a combination of a loan and grant; younger applicants are eligible only for loans.
-For more information and to find the area office for a particular county, call 651-602-7800 or visit the United States Department of Agriculture Rural Development website.
-To find out if your property is in an eligible area, go to the USDA Income and Property Eligibility Site and under Property Eligibility click "Single Family Housing."
 The counties of Anoka, Hennepin, Ramsey and Washington are all ineligible.
 Even if your property is in an eligible area, your eligibility is still subject to income limits.
 For more information and to find the area office for a particular county or to find out if your property is in an eligible area, call 651-602-7800 or visit the website:

 Minnesota Housing Finance Agency Loan Programs

-The Fix-up Fund: Offers loans for well construction, repair, and sealing.
+Offers loans for well construction, repair, and sealing.
 The program is designed for homeowners with a gross annual household income of $99,500 or less.
 There are no restrictions on location in this program.
 There is a fixed interest rate.
 A qualifying homeowner may repay the loan with fixed monthly payments.
 The repayment term will be based on the loan amount and household budget.
-For a list of participating lenders and the current interest rate, visit Minnesota Houseing Finance Agency website.
+For a list of participating lenders and the current interest rate visit their website.